 - The girl name Dua, now at an all-time high thanks to English pop singer Dua Lipa, whose parents were Kosovar refugees.*

 - The boy name Kylo, thanks to the Star Wars sequel trilogy.
 (Kylo debuted in 2015, the year the first film was released.)

-- The boy name Taron, likely due to actor Taron Egerton, featured in the 2019 Elton John biopic Rocketman.
+- The boy name Taron, inspired by actor Taron Egerton, who was featured in the 2019 Elton John biopic Rocketman.

 Here are the top ten lists for England and Wales separately, if you’d like to compare the regions…